So, what does a ferret look like?

 Ferrets are a part of the weasel family, with the Latin name Mustelidae.
 This family is rather big and it includes wild animals like stoats, polecats, otters, minks, martens, and even wolverines.
 The entire family consists of carnivorous mammals with elongated bodies and short legs.
 So, ferrets, as part of the same family, have all those characteristics.

 Now that we know what family a ferret belongs to, let’s take a look at the ferret’s body.
 How big a ferret really is, what kind of teeth does he have, what about eyes, ears, or for example, paws?

-We know that ferrets have a long body with short legs.
-Their spine is very flexible which allows them to go into very tight spaces and they love to crawl there.
+We know that ferrets have long bodies with short legs.
+Their spine is very flexible which allows them to go into very tight spaces and they love to crawl.
 If a ferret’s head can enter, the body can follow and that is something you have to remember.
 That is why it is very important to ferret proof your home before you get a ferret.